Puttiphat-M/LOL/README.md

   - `DepositPage.py`: The page where users can deposit their bottles.
   - `DonePage.py`: The page that shows the QR code for the deposited bottles.
   - `DonatePage.py`: The page where users can donate their bottles.
+  - `Component.py`: To load fonts if not exist and Find the path for image

 ## Packaging the Application